beatngu13/dotfiles/README.md

 ## Installation

-On a fresh macOS installation do:
+On a fresh macOS installation, do:

 ```
-sudo softwareupdate -i -a
+sudo softwareupdate --install --all
 xcode-select --install
 ```